paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ### Description

 In this project, it is essential to be able to edit the many fields of a project, namely its checked state, title, colour, date of creation, time overall and time today.
-Additionaly, we discovered other edition functionalities: the user can add notes to a projet and enter time quotas for both the overall and today times.
+Additionaly, we discovered other edition functionalities: the user can add notes to a project and enter time quotas for both the overall and today times.
 This editing possibilities ensure more flexibility to the user, who may fix some mistakes in the times of the projects, for example.
 As such, we decided to test this use case, to guarantee consistency upon these edition actions.
 This section aims to test a model associated with all the possible editions.